Change Started

 What does Greenwashing mean?

-In a global review conducted by The International Consumer Protection Enforcement Network (ICPEN) in January 2021 of 500 websites, it was found that 40 percent of green claims might be deceptive.
-In another study by Changing Markets Foundation in 2021, 59 percent of green claims made by fashion manufacturers are deceptive and unsupported by UK’s Competitive and Market Authority Criteria.
+In a global review conducted by the International Consumer Protection Enforcement Network (ICPEN) in January 2021 of 500 websites, it was found that 40 per cent of green claims were found to be deceptive.

 How do companies accomplish Greenwashing?